 PGCE Secondary School Direct (Mathematics) / Overview

-Year of entry: 2018
+Year of entry: 2024

 - Degree awarded

-- PG Certificate in Education
+- Postgraduate Certificate in Education (PGCE)

 - How to apply

-- Become an outstanding Mathematics teacher with Qualified Teacher Status (QTS)
+- Become an outstanding Mathematics teacher with Qualified Teacher Status (QTS).

-- Benefit from selection and training by a specific school in Greater Manchester
+- Benefit from selection and training by a specific school in Greater Manchester.

-- Enjoy extended periods of career-boosting on-the-job experience
+- Enjoy extended periods of career-boosting on-the-job experience.

 - School of Environment, Education and Development